shuttle-hq/shuttle/README.md

         Deployment Status:  DEPLOYED
         Host:               hello-world.shuttleapp.rs
         Created At:         2022-04-01 08:32:34.412602556 UTC
-        Database URI:       postgres://***:***@pg.shuttle.rs/db-hello-world
 ```

+Feel free to build on-top of the generated `hello-world` boilerplate or take a stab at one of our [examples](https://docs.shuttle.rs/guide/axum-examples.html#hello-world).

-For the full documentation, visit [docs.rs/shuttle-service](https://docs.rs/shuttle-service).
+For the full documentation, visit [our docs](https://docs.shuttle.rs).

-For more examples, check out [shuttle examples](https://github.com/shuttle-hq/shuttle/tree/main/examples).

 ## Contributing to shuttle

 Contributing to shuttle is highly encouraged!

-If you want to setup a local environment to test code changes to core `shuttle` packages, or want to contribute to the project see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you want to setup a local environment to test code changes to core `shuttle` packages, or want to contribute to the project check out [our docs](https://docs.shuttle.rs/guide/contribute.html).

 Even if you are not planning to submit any code; joining our [Discord server](https://discord.gg/shuttle) and providing feedback helps us a lot!

-You can also ⭐ this repo to show your interest & support.

 ## Roadmap